bulletmark/dyndns/README.md

 The latest version and documentation is available at http://github.com/bulletmark/dyndns.

+### OPERATION

+This client runs every `poll_period` (default 5 mins) and determines your current public IP address from a list of configured address servers.
+If this address differs from the last address then an update is sent to the configured dynamic DNS URL.
+Every `force_period` (default 2 hours), an update is sent regardless.
+The last address received is always cached to disk (on change only) so lasts through reboots.
+The service URL to update, the time periods, and the list of address servers can be changed in the configuration file.

 ### INSTALLATION

 Requires `python` 3.5+ and a modern Linux `systemd` environment.